bugdormary1/WIMS-BIRTHDAY-/README.md

 # Event Objectives

 ## 1.Celebrate Achievements:
-Acknowledge the progress made by WIMS and its members over the years.
+Acknowledge the progress made by WIMS , school girls and its members over the years.

 ## 2.Empowerment and Inspiration:
 Inspire current and future generations of women through stories, speeches, and workshops.